Clinic for Special Children

-The Clinic for Special Children (CSC) is a primary pediatric care and gene research clinic located in Strasburg, Pennsylvania.
+The Clinic for Special Children (CSC) is a primary pediatric and adult care and genetic research clinic located in Gordonville, Pennsylvania.
 The facility specializes in genetic problems of the plain sects, such as the Amish and Old Order Mennonites.
 It was founded in 1989.
 The most common genetic disorders treated by the Clinic are glutaric acidemia type I (GA1), which is common in the Amish population and maple syrup urine disease (MSUD), which has a high prevalence in the Old Order Mennonites.

 Establishment

 The Clinic for Special Children was founded by the Plain community with Dr. D. Holmes Morton and his wife, Caroline in 1989.
-The clinic building was raised by the Plain community and completed in 1990 while an addition was added in 2000.
-In addition to patient care facilities, the Clinic also houses its own laboratories, providing rapid biochemical and molecular genetic testing.
-The Clinic sees over 1,100 active patients and performs about 4,000 biochemical and genetic tests each year.
+The original clinic building was raised by the Plain community in Strasburg, Pennsylvania and completed in 1990.
+In 2024, the organization moved to a new facility in Gordonville, Pennsylvania after a successful $13.3 million capital campaign.
+In addition to patient care facilities, the Clinic also houses its own laboratory, providing rapid biochemical and molecular genetic testing.
+The Clinic sees over 1,700 active patients and performs over 5,000 biochemical and genetic tests each year.